-Let’s take a closer look at what causes this type of collision and what steps to take if you’ve been a victim.
+Let’s take a closer look at what causes this type of collision, why it can be serious, and what steps to take if you’ve been a victim.

 While there are many ways this type of collision could happen, here are a few of the more common scenarios: